gurdulu/pgkata/steps.md

 script for inserting the values at [events.csv](csvs/events.csv) and [users.csv](csvs/users.csv).

-Use the [Python script](scripts/execute.py) for cycle over the CSV files and execute your statements.
+Use [this](scripts/execute.py) for cycling over the CSV files and executing your statements.

 Example